larryhastings/correlate/README.md

 (Sometimes there are good matches mixed in with the bad ones at the bottom.
 When that happens, the first step is generally to fix *that,* so that the bad ones are all clumped together at the bottom.
-I can't give any general-purpose advice on what to do here; all I can say is, start experimenting with changes to your datasets.
+I can't give any general-purpose advice on what to do here.
+All I can suggest is to start experimenting.
 Change your keys, adjust your weights, run the correlation again and see what happens.
 Usually when I do this, I realize something I can do to improve the data I feed in to **correlate**, and I can fix the problem externally.)

 #### Weights